Fragrant, delicious dish can be made fast or in a slow cooker!

 For those unfamiliar with the cuisine of Morocco, its tastes are layered, subtle and absolutely delicious, blending both sweetness and heat.
 Spices such as cinnamon, cumin, coriander and peppers are typically combined with fruit and meat, often in slowly-simmered tagines which are as fragrant as they are flavourful.
 While true tagines require a special earthenware cooking pot nestled for several hours on bed of hot coals, this quick chicken stew can be prepared in a regular casserole dish, in the oven, in under an hour.
-You could also make it in a slow cooker, if that’s your preference.
+You could also make it in an Instant Pot or slow cooker, if you prefer.
 Serve the chicken stew over couscous, rice or quinoa to soak up the delicious sauce.
 If making for a dinner party, consider leaving the chicken breasts intact for a more elegant presentation.
 One final tip: make a double batch.
 It freezes beautifully.

 - 3 tablespoons (45 mL) olive oil, divided